If heroes from our world visit the Alternate Universe, they won't care what happens there. Typically, neither do the audience.

 Subverted in the first issue of Planetary.
 Doc SavageExpy Doc Brass and his Super Team created a machine that uses a short-lived pocket multiverse as a supercomputer.
 Unfortunately for them, the pocket universes experience billions of years in the real-world seconds before they're destroyed, and a familiar-looking super team from one of the universes figures out what was going to happen to them — and how to get to the universe where Doc Brass and friends were.

-Taken to an extreme in IDW's Transformers comics with regards to the Dead Universe.
-That Shockwave rendered an entire universe uninhabitable from the moment of its origin is mentioned only in passing, and when the Dead Universe collapses, the only important thing about it is that Optimus Prime and his team escaped in time.
+Taken to an extreme and Played for Drama in IDW's Transformers comics with regards to the Dead Universe.
+It's revealed in Dark Cybertron that Shockwave used the Regenesis Ores to render an entire universe uninhabitable from the moment of its origin, thus creating the Dead Universe.
+He mentions it only in passing, showing just how emotionless and amoral he's become.
+This also makes the trope justified later when the Dead Universe collapses; the only important thing about it is that Optimus Prime and his team escaped in time, but only because everything there is already dead.

 This is a very common theme in Fan Fiction as a whole.
 The easiest way to do a Crossover or Self Insert story is to have the existence of parallel universes which somehow intersect.